Fonts in logo design are not always easy to get right.

 A lesser known brand using Brothers:

-I don’t have version of this in the wild, perhaps because it’s newer, but it is incredibly classy.
+I don’t have a version of this in the wild, perhaps because it’s newer, but it is incredibly classy.
 Here is Hoefler using their own font in a design.
 You can buy Surveyor here.

 10. Archer Heavyweights